Thomas Giffard: Parliamentary career

 Giffard was returned to the English parliament for the first time in 1539 as one of the knights of the shire for Staffordshire.
 The other member was Edward Littleton, already an experienced parliamentarian.
 The parliament lasted for just over a year and its main business was to pass the Second Act of Dissolution, which dealt with the larger monasteries.

-After this, Giffard was not elected to parliament again until October 1553, the first parliament of Mary's reign.
+After this, Giffard was not elected to parliament again until October 1553, the first parliament of Mary I's reign.
 The obvious reason would be his known religious conservatism.
 This was shared not only with his father, but also his colleague, Littleton, and he too was out of parliament until October 1553.
 However, Giffard was not out of favour with Edward VI or his governments.
 In fact he was knighted on 22 February 1547, just two days after the new king was crowned.
 It is more likely that the local political situation was the reason.
 Elections were becoming more competitive and that it was simply harder to secure a seat.

 The election of 7 September 1553 resulted in Giffard's being "chosen by every man's voice": literally true, as an acclamation or voice vote was used unless the closeness of the voting necessitated a poll.
 Baron Stafford was determined to have his son, Henry, win the other seat and claimed victory.
 Littleton therefore demanded a count and was found to have a large majority, but the dispute still went as far as Stephen Gardiner, the Lord Chancellor, before Littleton could join Giffard again as MP for the county.
 The parliament lasted only two months and it was followed by two more brief parliaments in 1554.
 Giffard was not elected to either of them, and would have been unable to serve in the first, as he was Sheriff.
 However, the post did afford him the pleasure of returning his own son John as member for the borough of Stafford.

 Giffard was returned again for the county late in 1555, once more with Littleton.
 Conservative by instinct, both tended to conform to whatever the regime demanded.
 Both were Catholic and neither was recognised by Elizabeth as a member who had "stood for the true religion" in the previous reign.
 Giffard, like Littleton, went along with Mary's legislation, ignoring any attempts to organise resistance.
 Unlike Littleton, however, Giffard outlived Mary's Counter-Reformation and was forced to make a decision when faced by the Elizabethan Religious Settlement.
 He seized the opportunity afforded by the new, Protestant queen's coronation to sue for pardon, thus decisively declaring for the Catholic cause – a fateful decision for the Giffard family, who were to remain recusant for many generations.